kadiraio/kadiraio.github.io/_posts/blog/2014-09-30-error-alerts-and-filters.md

 ---
 layout: blog_post
-title: New Pricing Model based on number of DDP connections
+title: New Pricing Model based on the number of DDP connections
 permalink: /blog/new-pricing-model
 ---